Presenting Research to Different Stakeholders

 Policy Brief: Assessment of Hiring Algorithms in Québec

 In this presentation designed for (hypothetical) provincial legislators, we discuss how local and federal governments have addressed algorithmic discrimination and what the Québec government can do to modify their hiring initiatives, programs, and practices.
-Thanks to my collaborators, Sofia Gil-Clavel, Feinuo Sun, & Jennifer Suliteanu for their contributions to our work on algorithmic discrimination in employment algorithms!
+Thanks to my collaborators, Sofia Gil-Clavel, Feinuo Sun, & Jennifer Suliteanu for their contributions to our work!

 It's Not Personal: Understanding Resilience from a Structural Perspective